Study Abroad Program at the University of Western Australia

 , a residential college with 230 students.
 Rooms are furnished with a pillow, sheets, blanket and towels.
 Single rooms with shared bathroom facilities are available.

-University Hall offers a meal plan of seven flexible meals per week, with access to communal kitchens for students to prepare their other meals.
+University Hall offers a meal plan of seven meals per week, with access to communal kitchens for students to prepare their other meals.

 Is my housing included in the program fee?